 The piece we created, performed as part of Lesotho’s National Heritage Day celebration, was a tragi-comedy about altered landscapes and the ways we move through them, the continued power of folklore and stories, and the corruption inherent in the battle over water.

-Our successful experiment in 2016 provided some tangible evidence that there are ways to approach performing a vanishing world.
+The early phases of the experiment provided vivid encouraging evidence that there are ways to approach performing a vanishing world.
 The challenge, as we continue the project, will be to discover ways to perform what still resonates by resisting easy illustration.
 In continued collaboration with students and by reaching out to members of upended communities, the project will pursue deeper, universally resonant metaphors of what might no longer be: patterns of pathways submerged under the flood; dialogues that ricochet and undulate between the valley’s embankments – moving from harmony to dissonance as the water rises; embodied markers represented by flesh and bone instead of stones; whispered names of plants no longer seen.
 And, of course, we’ll continue to follow elaborate directions to places that aren’t there.

-Memory of a Drowning Landscape will link its discoveries of intangible performance with the Metolong Mobile Museum Project’s plan (also in early stages of development) to eventually offer access to what remains of the flooded Phuthiatšana River Valley’s tangible heritage.
-The goal is to work in coordination with the traveling Museum as a way to herald its arrival in villages and venues, encourage communities to engage with and contribute to the collection of oral histories and artifacts, and to augment the interactive public conversation over heritage both tangible and intangible in Lesotho, on the African continent and as part of the global dialogue of place and home.
+Memory of a Drowning Landscape will link its discoveries of intangible performance with the plan for a Mobile Museum (also in early stages of development) which will eventually offer access to what remains of the flooded Phuthiatšana River Valley’s tangible heritage.
+The goal is to work in coordination with the traveling Museum to herald its arrival in villages and venues, encourage communities to engage with and contribute to the collection of oral histories and artifacts, and to augment the interactive public conversation over heritage both tangible and intangible in Lesotho, on the African continent and as part of the global dialogue of place and home.
 A key project goal will be to begin to build a virtual archive of place that ripples out from beneath the flood and encircles the planet.